shenginsound/lab-linked-list/README.md

 Now write a function that takes in a node, and prints out the entire list based the first node entered.
 Then, of course, print out your list!

 ## Step 4: Free List (10 minutes)
 Write a function traverses a list, freeing every node you allocated.
-Use Valgrind to make sure you don't have a memory leak.

 ## Step 5: Find Year (15 minutes)